fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 // This function will make it appear as if the AFL coverage map has been statically linked
 // into the application.
 It creates a new ELF file with a single symbol "coverage_map" that
 // holds the entire coverage map.
-// This way, we can access the map from the harness and the guest. fn build_coverage_map(image: &mut ProcessImage, map_size: usize) {
+// This way, we can access the map from the harness and from inside the guest. fn build_coverage_map(image: &mut ProcessImage, map_size: usize) {
     // The map will be readable and writable let mut perms = Perms::default();